 The program Business Engineering Energy is adjusted to the students own choice of electives and consists of five core study areas:

-I. Compulsory Business Engineering
+I. Compulsory Modules

 In order to tackle the most current challenges within the energy sector, students need to firstly need a detailed knowledge of energy conversion system design and operation on system and component level.
 The module Energy Engineering I emphasizes applied and advanced thermodynamic as well as economic and environmental aspects for analysis and optimization of energy-conversion systems.
 Within the module Energy Economics further deals with the complex structure of diverse energy markets, economic calculation, fundamentals of energy trade and market incentives.